 • carry out scheduled replacement of filters in air conditioners;

-• regularly ventilate living quarters.
+• Regularly ventilate living areas.

 The effect of solar radiation on immunity